laravel/spark-docs/european-vat.md

     public function taxPercentage()
     {
-        return 20; // Customers should be charged 20% tax
+        return 20; // Customers should be charged 20% tax...
     }

-Note that within the `taxPercentage` method you may access the customer's billing address, VAT ID, and billing card country of origin:
+Within the `taxPercentage` method you may access the customer's billing address, VAT ID, and billing card country of origin:

     public function taxPercentage()
     {